lgmorand/workshop-aca/_entries/03-03 monitoring.md

 {% collapsible %}

 On the left part, open the `Application Map` menu.
-From the logs only, it is capable of drawing a map of your microservices platform, showing interactions between components, average performance and even failure rates when error happen.
+From the logs only, it is capable of drawing a map of your microservices platform, showing interactions between components, average performance and even failure rates when an error occurs.

 ![App Insights - application map](/media/lab2/monitor/logs-app-insights-maps.png)